splaisan/GenomicConsensus/README.md

 consensus quality score for every position can be found in the output FASTQ file.

-/Note that 2.3 SMRTanalysis does not support "dataset" input (FOFN or XML files); those who need this feature should wait for the forthcoming release of SMRTanalysis 3.0 or build from GitHub sources./
+*Note that 2.3 SMRTanalysis does not support "dataset" input (FOFN or XML files); those who need this feature should wait for the forthcoming release of SMRTanalysis 3.0 or build from GitHub sources.*

 Documentation